The Definition of Fitness for Sports

 *Skill-related: agility, balance, coordination, power, reaction time, and speed.

-Any definition of fitness may include health-related and/or performance-related components, and they are not mutually exclusive--they overlap.
+Any definition may include health-related and/or performance-related components, and they are not mutually exclusive--they overlap.
 You cannot develop power without training for speed and strength.
 Agility is comprised of speed, strength, power, flexibility, reaction time, balance, and coordination (skill), so sports training to improve one component also improves others.

 The Definition of Fitness for Sports Training

-3. Capitalize on
+2. Capitalize on the

 transfer of training.